Nuclei-Software/nuclei-linux-sdk/README.md

   and get expected output as below:

   ~~~
-  On branch dev_nuclei_next
+  On branch dev_nuclei_5.10
-  Your branch is up to date with 'origin/dev_nuclei_next'.
+  Your branch is up to date with 'origin/dev_nuclei_5.10'.

   nothing to commit, working tree clean
   ~~~